JohnGrime/TIGERLine/README.md

 The ``TigerLine.py`` script requires ``shapefile`` from the ``pyshp`` modules, which can be installed via e.g. ``pip3 install pyshp``.

+## Approach

+The system is discretized into a grid (cell size specified by the ``granularity`` parameter), and all line sections that span or intersect a grid cell are noted.
+A horizontal "ray" is then cast from the point of interest, and intersections of that ray with shape line sections are counted; if the final count is zero or even, the target point is outside that shape.
+If the final count is odd, the point is inside the shape.

 ## Example usage

 This example assumes you have downloaded the 2019 U.S.A. state shapefiles (see the "States (and equivalent)" section [here](https://www.census.gov/cgi-bin/geo/shapefiles/index.php)).